Alessandro Serenelli: Early life

 Alessandro Serenelli was born into a peasant family in the Marche region.
 His father, Giovanni, is often portrayed as an alcoholic although Maria's mother said that he rarely drank to the point of drunkenness.
 His mother died in a psychiatric hospital when he was a few months old, apparently after she had tried to drown Serenelli when he was a newborn.
 A brother of the young man committed suicide while he was studying in the seminary.
-His father worked as a coachman and a laborer but was unable to keep any job for a long time and moved to Paliano to work as a métayage.
+His father worked as a coachman and a laborer but was unable to keep any job for a long time and moved to Paliano to work as a métayage, or sharecropper.

 Unlike many of his contemporaries, he attended school until the second grade and learned to read and write.
 Alessandro later worked as a longshoreman.
 At eighteen, his father called him to work with him in Paliano.
-There, he knew the Goretti family with whom he established a relationship of cooperation and neighborliness.
+There, he knew the Goretti family with whom he established a relationship of cooperation and neighbourliness.